Hocktide in Hungerford

 At the head of the meeting is the Constable, who takes his seat in a carved ebony chair often referred to as the 'John of Gaunt' chair, although it is

-probably of Portugese origin, and dating from the Elizabethan period!
+probably of Portuguese origin, and dating from the Elizabethan period!
 The Lucas Horn is laid before him, and proceedings commence.
 (See Hocktide Court Agenda 2011).

-The Hocktide Jury of at least 12 commoners is sworn in, and they select a foreman.
-The roll of commoners is called, and the fines are now paid by a friend so
+The Hocktide Jury of at least 12 commoners is sworn in, and they select a foreman (using a special traditional procedure).